nagimov/agendav-docker/README.md

 # agendav-docker
 Docker image for agendav

+Since this image only carries a front-end for CalDAV, there's no provision for persistency.
+Running agendav statelessly has no drawbacks since agendav itself is not very customizable.

 Image is not optimized for size or compilation time.
 Standard `debian:wheezy` base image is used.
+Final image size is `391MB`.

 I know it's terrible and don't care.